 WooCommerce will work with almost any WordPress.org theme.
 However, there are a number of themes available that have been designed to work especially well with WooCommerce.
 The difference you will see is in the integration and styling.

 The theme I am currently using is the Farmhouse Kadence Theme by Restored 316.
 Restored 316 makes amazing, fully customizable, WordPress themes for female entrepreneurs.
 I’ve been using their themes for years and have been extremely happy.

 WooCommerce Storefront Ideas

 There are so many things you can do with your own online shop.
 I personally sell digital products so that I don’t have to deal with shipping and handling.
 However, if you already sell your goods on another website, you should be able to transition smoothly to your own online shop.

 I hope you have found this post helpful.
 Building a WooCommerce Storefront is a simple way to get your products and services out there.
 Once you get your online shop up and running, you’ll be glad you did.

 Have any questions?
 Feel free to reach out, or ask them in the comments section.
-And don’t forget to bookmark, and share this post using the social sharing buttons below.
+And don’t forget to bookmark, and share this post.